-The River to Sea TPO has developed a series of brochures and informational items to provide information to the public about transportation issues and the TPO.
+The River to Sea TPO has a number of developed a series of brochures and informational print and promotional -items designed to provide information to the public about transportation issues and the TPO.
 The TPO will continue to identify the need for informational brochures and develop items that provide value to the community.
 The following items are currently utilized by the TPO:

 - A Citizen's Guide to the River to Sea Transportation Planning Organization This was developed as a simple, straightforward way to explain the activities of the TPO.
-The tri-fold brochure utilizes non-technical terminology to inform citizens about the role of the TPO in shaping the transportation system.
+The trifold brochure utilizes non-technical terminology to inform citizens about the role of the TPO in shaping the transportation system.
 The guide encourages the public to participate in the planning process and provides information on how and why they should become involved.
-This brochure will be updated in fiscal year 2016/1719/20. - 2040 Long Range Transportation Plan Summary This summary brochure provides a description of the long-range planning process of the River to Sea TPO.
-The summary includes the TPO membership, goals of the plan, financial forecasts and the list of transportation projects considered to be cost-feasible in the 25-year planning horizon.

-- Volusia County Bicycling Map for Experienced Bicyclists This map is produced to inform experienced bicyclists of cycling routes throughout the Volusia County area.
-This map was - updated in 2012 and again in 2014.
+This brochure will be updated in fiscal year 2019/20. - 2040-Connect 2045 Long Range Transportation Plan Summary This pdf summary brochure provides a description of the long-range planning process of the River to Sea TPO.
+The summary includes the TPO membership, goals of the plan, financial forecasts and the list of transportation projects considered to be cost-feasible in the 25-year planning horizon. - Volusia County Bicycling Map for Experienced Bicyclists 2019 Bicycle Suitability Map This map of on-road bicycle routes within the River to Sea TPO planning area -was produced in 2019 and is a portable and regional representation of the suitability/comfort levels. is produced to inform experienced bicyclists of cycling routes throughout the Volusia County area.
+This map was updated in 2012 and again in 2014.
 This map is no longer being published; however, the TPO is developing a Bicycle Suitability Map for Volusia and Flagler Counties.
-This is expected to be published in 2019. - Promotional Items the TPO staff recognizes the potential of increasing the TPO's presence in the community by distributing items such as pens with the TPO logo, stickers with transportation safety messages, medical kits, rulers and such.
+This is expected to be published in 2019.

+- Promotional Items the TPO staff recognizes the potential of increasing the TPO's agency's presence in the community by distributing items such as pens with the TPO logo, stickers with transportation safety messages, medical kits, rulers and such.
 When considering promotional materials, TPO staff members attempt to identify the best value in terms of product delivery, longevity, quality and cost. - Annual Report Each year the TPO produces an annual report.
 The annual report provides an update on the state of the transportation system and the activities the TPO has undertaken in the prior year.